debnsuma/erav2/s6/README.md

 # Session 6 - Backpropagation and Advanced Architectures 🚀
 ## Part 1: Backpropagation Analysis with Varying Learning Rates

-This repository contains detailed analysis of backpropagation in neural networks with a focus on the impact of different learning rates on the loss function as discussed in out `Sesstion 6`.
+This repository contains detailed analysis of backpropagation in neural networks with a focus on the impact of different learning rates on the loss function as discussed in our `Sesstion 6`.
 The analysis is documented through a comprehensive Excel sheet and a series of visual charts, each corresponding to a specific learning rate.

 ### Excel Data